vine77/nebula-workflow-examples/deploy-nodejs-app-to-k8s/README.md

   ```

  ### Step 4 Notify with Slack
- Based on the successful deployment of the nodejs app, we notify in slack using the Nebula Slack step that provisioning has succeeded:
+ Based on the successful deployment of the Node.js app, we notify in slack using the Nebula Slack step that provisioning has succeeded:
  ```
   - name: slack-notify
     image: projectnebula/slack-notification:bf8ecb9